 The course focuses on the extent to which these organizations share particular features, and the extent to which they do not.
 It covers rituals and norms (week 1); what Mafias do in both legal and illegal markets (week 2); the organization (week 3); the way they invest their money (week 4); the role of women (week 5) and popular culture (week 5).
-The course examines parallels between state behavior in early modern Europe and Mafia behavior in depth (week 6&7), how mafias have emerged historically and how to fight them (week 8).
-The course is multidisciplinary and draws upon concepts
+The course examines parallels between state behaviour in early modern Europe and Mafia behaviour in depth (week 6&7), how mafias have emerged historically and how to fight them (week 8).
+The course is multidisciplinary and draws upon concepts from political theory, industrial economics, and political economy, as well as on the history and sociology of different countries, such as Hong Kong, Italy, Japan, Russia, and the United States.